webpy/webpy.github.com/index.md

    [t]: http://taskodone.com/

 [Damiga][d] is built with web.py.
-Damiga is a place where you can anonymously and freely tell the world how you feel about other people: [essay topics](http://www.essaybank.com), friends, celebrities, [desentupidora](http://desentupidorasanehidro.com.br/), even fictional characters.
+Damiga is a place where you can anonymously and freely tell the world how you feel about other people: friends, celebrities, [desentupidora](http://desentupidorasanehidro.com.br/), even fictional characters.
 It's also a place where you can see how the world feels about you.

    [d]: http://damiga.com/